jwmarshall69/my-first-docs-repo/week13-notes.md

-# 📘 Week 13:
+# 📘 Week 13: Structuring a Professional API Docs Project

 ## ✨ Key Takeaways

+- Add a high-quality `README.md`
-- Create GitHub Issues to track documentation work
+- Create a`LICENSE` file
-- Apply Labels to categorize and prioritize tasks
-- Use checklist inside Issues to plan and break down features
-- Get comfortable managing my own workflow in GitHub
+- Write a `CONTRIBUTING.md` guide
+- Understanding how these files establish clarity and credibility

 ---

-## 🧠 Why Use GitHub Issues?

-GitHub Issues are like lightweight tickets or task cards.
-As a technical writer, you can use them to:

-- Plan documentation tasks or features
-- Record bugs, style updates, or missing sections
-- Collaborate with developers by tagging Issues to features or pull request

 ---

 ## 📋 Task List

-- [x] Created a GitHub Issue for doc task
+- [x] Created a professional `README.md`
-- [x] Used a Markdown checklist inside the Issue
-- [x] Added at least one Label (`documentation`, etc)
+- [x] Added a `LICENSE` file (MIT recommended)
+- [x] Wrote a `CONTRIBUTING.md` with clear instructions
-- [x] Linked a commit or PR to the Issue
+- [x] Committed and pushed all files to GitHub
-- [x] Closed the Issue via commit or manually

 ---